 Mario Ortiz is dean and professor of nursing at Binghamton University's Decker School of Nursing.
-He is also director of the school's Kresge Center for Nursing Research and the Community Health Centers of Practice.
+He is also the executive director of the school's Kresge Center for Nursing Research and the Community Health Centers of Practice.

 Ortiz earned bachelor's degrees in nursing and in the history of the arts, as well as a master's degree in nursing from Valparaiso University.
 He also earned a PhD in nursing from Loyola University Chicago.